The Shadow

 Music: (Omphale's Spinning Wheel by Saint Saens.)

-Shadow: (filter) "The weed of crime bares bitter fruit.
+Shadow: (filter) "The weed of crime bears bitter fruit.
 Crime does not pay.
-The shadow knows.
+The Shadow knows.
 Heh-heh-heh-heh!"

 Hear An Actual Epsiode!